 Babbage Building: where engineering meets design

-The £63 million Babbage Building will create a state-of-the-art space to inspire the engineering and design pioneers of the future
+The £63 million Babbage Building creates a state-of-the-art space to inspire the engineering and design pioneers of the future

 The Babbage Building's superb spaces and facilities will encourage the creation and exchange of ideas between students across all disciplines, reflecting 21st-century working practices and the expectations of today's employers.
 This major investment to develop first-class teaching spaces, research facilities and laboratories reflects the successes of our STEM community; it will strengthen our relationships with industrial partners and will support the University in its mission to advance knowledge and transform lives.